VTA light rail: Lines

-VTA operates 42.2 mi of light rail route on 3 lines.
-All the lines and the corridors they run through are designed to move passengers from the suburban areas of Santa Clara Valley into the major business areas in Downtown, the Santa Clara County Civic Center, and northern Silicon Valley, site of many high-tech company offices.
+VTA operates 42.2 mi of light rail route on three lines.
+All the lines and corridors run through are designed to move passengers from the suburban areas of Santa Clara Valley into the major business areas in Downtown, the Santa Clara County Civic Center, and northern Silicon Valley, site of many high-tech company offices.

 Light Rail also serves to connect travelers to other transportation systems at several key points: Diridon station offers connections to Caltrain, ACE, Amtrak's Coast Starlight, the Capitol Corridor trains; Milpitas station offers a connection to the BART system; and Metro/Airport station offers a connection to the San Jose International Airport via VTA Bus route 60.

 The system is mostly double-tracked with overhead catenary wires.
 It variously runs along the medians of former railroad rights of way, freeways and surface streets, and pedestrian malls.